-Sabrina is also a first generation Canadian who didn’t start climbing until she was 26-years-old.
-She regularly sends 5.13a/b; she’s one of a handful of black women in the world who are attempting elite grades—and yet, you’ve probably never heard of her!
-We’re trying to change that.
+Sabrina is a first generation Canadian who didn’t start climbing until she was 26-years-old.
+That’s a very late start in a sport where kids as young as five participate in climbing competitions!
+She regularly sends 5.13a/b and she’s one of a handful of black women in the world who are attempting elite grades.
+Haven’t heard of her?
+Don’t worry, we’re trying to change that.

 Want to get involved?
-Download these graphics to share on social media along with our hashtag #melaninbasecamp and #diversifyoutdoors or click here.
+Download these graphics to share on social media along with our hashtags #melaninbasecamp, #titanproject and #diversifyoutdoors.

 Sabrina Chapman is a black Canadian climber on a mission to send her first 5.14a, and yet, she didn’t even start climbing until she was 26-years-old!
 Her story is proof that you can start late, take a non traditional path and still pursue your passion.
 Help us bring Sabrina’s story to the big screen!

-Read more articles about women and non-binary climbers of color
+Read more articles about womxn and gender non-conforming climbers of color

 Diversity, racism and sexism are things that many people are not comfortable talking about—myself included.
 We do things like rock climb to get away from society, to escape the norm—including politics and racism.
 But I realized that my refusal to address those issues had more to do with my discomfort.
 I needed to find confidence and comfort.
 Climbing gave me both.